xcore/sc_pwm/doc_quickstart/foc/index.rst

    #.
 2 PWM-Leg capture cores (captures raw PWM data from either the High-Leg or Low-Leg ports via 'loopback')
    #.
 A PWM-adc capture core (captures raw PWM data from the pwm-to-adc trigger channel via 'loopback')
    #.
 The test results checker

-The test application uses the following channels:-
-   #. c_tst: Transmits test vectors from Generator to Checker core
-   #. c_pwm2adc_trig: Transmits synchronisation trigger pulse from PWM server to ADC server
-   #. c_pwm: Transmits required pulse-width from PWM client to PWM server
-   #. c_adc: Transmitting raw PWM data from the ADC-Capture to the Checker core
-   #. c_hi_leg[]: An array of channels for transmitting raw PWM data from the High-Leg-Capture to the Checker core
-   #. c_lo_leg[]: An array of channels for transmitting raw PWM data from the Low-Leg-Capture to the Checker core

-The test application uses the following ports:-
-   #. pb32_pwm_hi[]: An array of buffered output ports for setting the High-Leg PWM voltage
-   #. pb32_pwm_lo[]: An array of buffered output ports for setting the Low-Leg PWM voltage
-   #. p16_adc_sync: A dummy 16-bit input port used for synchronising the PWM to ADC trigger
-   #. pb32_tst_hi[]: An array of buffered input ports for the testing the High-Leg PWM voltage
-   #. pb32_tst_lo[]: An array of buffered input ports for the testing the Low-Leg PWM voltage
-   #. p8_tst_sync: A dummy 8-bit ouput port used for testing the PWM to ADC trigger

-The test application uses the following clocks:-
-   #. pwm_clk: Used for timing the PWM output wave-train
-   #. comm_clk: A common clock used to synchronise the timers on all test ports

-The output pins driven by the PWM server are looped back to the PWM Capture input pins using the *loopback plugin* functionality included within the xSIM simulator, which allows arbitrary definition of pin level loopbacks.

-The generator runs through a set of tests, these are specified formally as a *test vector* and transmitted to the test checker.
-For each test the generator creates the required pulse-width and sends this to the PWM Client.
-The PWM Client in turn sends the pulse-width to the PWM Server.
-The PWM Server converts the pulse-width into a PWM wave-train and drives this onto the output pins.
-The 3 PWM Capture cores sample their respective input pins every 32-bits, if a new sample is detected this is transmitted to the PWM Checker.
-The PWM Checker stores the raw PWM data in a buffer until such time when it can be checked.
-The PWM test checker also reads the specification in the received test vector.
-The received PWM data is then checked for correctness against the test vector specification.

-The following tests are always performed
-   #.
-A Small width pulse: for slow speeds
-   #.
-A Large width pulse: for fast speeds
-   #.
-The 'Dead-Time' gap between adjacent High-Leg and Low-Leg edges

-The following tests are optional
-   #.
-A Narrow width pulse: A 32-bit wide pulse for testing Minimum and Maximum speeds
-   #.
-An Equal width pulse: for Square Wave
-   #.
-ADC tests: Measures accurracy of PWM to ADC trigger

-The options are selected by editing the flags in the file pwm_tests.txt

 Import and Build the Application
 --------------------------------